gwax/www-gwax/posts/2006/04/v-for-vendetta.rst

 I went to see V for Vendetta with some folks earlier tonight and I came away with one pedantic criticism and a simple analysis:

-*Pedantic Criticism:* In the fight scene, near the end, when everthing else is running in slow-motion, the blood spurting out of people is spurting at regular speed.
+*Pedantic Criticism:* In the fight scene, near the end, when everything else is running in slow-motion, the blood spurting out of people is spurting at regular speed.